IntelPython/numba-dpex/docs/sources/user_manual/kernel_programming/memory_allocation_address_space.rst

 used to allocate the object. ``numba-dpex`` supports three disjoint named address spaces:

 1. **Global Address Space** refers to memory objects allocated from the global memory pool and will be shared among all work-items.
+Local variables in the kernel will be allocated in the global address space.
+You will explicitly allocate data in local or private memory space using ``numba_dpex.local.array()`` and ``numba_dpex.private.array()`` functions respectively.

-Arguments passed to any kernel are allocated in the global address space.
+   Arguments passed to any
+   kernel are also allocated in the global address space.
 In the below example, arguments ``a``, ``b`` and ``c`` will be allocated in the global address space:

    .. literalinclude:: ./../../../../numba_dpex/examples/kernel/vector_sum.py